 - 150 females with PMS symptoms showed improvement in symptoms after 6 months of yoga nidra, which proved to be particularly beneficial for hormone regulation.

 - 100 women with depression and anxiety linked to menstruation benefited from yoga nidra therapy.

 - Yoga nidra diminished stress and anxiety levels significantly 80 college students.

 - 30 minutes of yoga nidra for 90 days stabilized blood glucose levels in diabetics.

 - Military combat veterans reported alleviation of post-traumatic stress disorder (PTSD) symptoms like rage and anxiety and increased feelings of relaxation and peace.

 How do you practice yoga nidra?

-In a nutshell, you’ll want to lie down comfortably—you may desire a blanket to keep you warm or a block under your knees for support.
+Want to get a feel for how a yoga nidra session goes?
+In a nutshell, you’ll want to lie down in a comfortable position.
+This could be a way for you to learn how to meditate in bed, or you may want to grab a spot on the floor.
+You may desire a blanket to keep you warm or a block under your knees for support.
 The goal is to make yourself as comfortable as possible because you’ll be in this position for at least 30 minutes.

-This guided meditation will put you into a state of deep relaxation equal to two hours of deep sleep.
+This guided meditation will put you into a state of deep relaxation equal (in just 30 minutes).